CanastaWiki/Canasta-CLI/README.md

 - `-a, --admin`: Initial wiki admin username (default: "WikiSysop").
 - `-s, --password`: Initial wiki admin password (if not provided, auto-generates and saves to config/admin-password_{wikiid}).
 - `-f, --yamlfile`: Initial wiki yaml file for wiki farm setup.
-- `-k, --keep-config`: Keep the config files on installation failure.
+- `-k, --keep-config`: Keep the config files on failure.
 - `-r, --override`: Name of a file to copy to docker-compose.override.yml.
 - `-e, --envfile`: Path to .env file with password overrides (merged with default .env).
 - `--rootdbpass`: Root database password (if not provided, auto-generates and saves to .env).